jdnweltz/jdnweltz.github.io/content/publication/UAI/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
- -Justin Weltz
+- Justin Weltz
+- Alexander Volfovsky
 - Eric Laber
- - Alexander Volfovsky

 date: '2024-01-01'
 doi: ''